As the Reno community continues to navigate the COVID-19 pandemic,

 Good Deeds posted May 29

-Rotarians donate $4,000 to Education Alliance of Washoe County for student laptops– Education Alliance is pleased to announce it has received a $4,000 donation from the Reno South Rotary Club.
+Rotarians donate $4,000 to Education Alliance of Washoe County for student laptops–Education Alliance is pleased to announce it has received a $4,000 donation from the Reno South Rotary Club.
 These funds will be used to supply Washoe County School District (WCSD) students in need with computers for Distance Learning.
 WCSD is identifying students eligible to receive donated computers.
 Availability of computers will depend upon the public response to our call for donations.
-Please direct any prospective donors to Education Alliance Executive Director Kendall Inskip at [email protected].
+Please direct any prospective donors to Education Alliance Executive Director Kendall Inskip email@example.com.

 Good Deeds posted May 27